dpeter99/dpeter99.github.io/content/posts/2022-02-26-game-io-logic/index.md

 All of these entities have an Input-Output tab in the editor

-In the Source engine, you can set up connections between entities by connecting one of the entities outputs to another entity's input.
+In the Source engine, you can set up connections between entities by connecting one of the entities' outputs to another entity's input.
 These Outputs act as events and they are specific to the type of entity.
 For example a "trigger region entity" might have an output named ``OnTrigger``, they also have Outputs inherited from their parent classes.
 Then these Outputs can be mapped to the Inputs on other entities.
 These Inputs are basically actions they can perform.
 For example, a fire particle entity might have ``StartFire`` and ``Extinguish``.

 These connections can be easily managed from the editor.
 The user can set up connections to define a delay to apply to the event, and also send optional parameters.